shelby/examples/apps/cross-chain-accounts/README.md

 ### View the account's uploaded files

-To view the files uploaded by an account, we can simply query for the blobs
+To view the files uploaded by an account, we can simply query for the blobs.

 ```ts
 const getBlobs = async (): Promise<BlobMetadata[]> => {